AyomiCoder/Rest-api-hngx/README.md

    The API will be available at `http://localhost:3000/api`.

 ## Testing the API

+You can navigate to the Test Scrupt Folder to run the python script to test the CRUD operations.

+Here is the **Hosted API:** `https://ayomide-rest-api.vercel.app/api`

 You can use tools like [Postman](https://www.postman.com/) or [curl](https://curl.se/) to test the API endpoints.